 “And he causeth all, both small and great, rich and poor, free and bond, to receive a mark in their right hand, or in their foreheads: 17And that no man might buy or sell, save he that had the mark…” (Revelation 13:16-17; emphasis in bold mine throughout this section)

 We began this study in part one by illustrating the so-called evidence to support two central theories regarding the identity of the beast.
 We saw how Nero and the Pope are the usual suspects while learning the evidence many teachers use to draw their conclusions.
-Now, to finally divulge what I believe is the unadulterated truth surrounding this mysterious mark of the beast, I would like to use the same approach.
-I will provide every single theory that has ever existed on the subject.
-Then, I will provide my own biblical understanding as well as my personal thoughts on the subject.
-With this approach, the reader will be provided with all the available evidence and all the available theories.
-After having heard arguments from all sides, the reader will have the opportunity to decide what is credible and what is not.
+Now, to divulge the unadulterated truth surrounding this mysterious mark of the beast, using the same approach, we will research every single theory that has ever existed on the subject.
+Then, based on standard biblical exegesis the reader will be provided with all the available evidence and theories and will have the opportunity to decide what is credible and what is not.
 So here we are.
 What is the mark of the beast?

 … … …